prantlf/grunt-continue/README.md

 $ npm test
 ```

+## Background

+This project started as a fork of [grunt-continue] with the additional support for cheking of grunt warnings.

 ### Using Vagrant
 To use the Vagrantfile you will also need to install the following vagrant plugins